gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 ### How does the experience compare to a real Macintosh?

 The most important aspect of this setup is that it runs System 7 and the various apps I use.
-That is the core of my classic Macintosh experience and the only goal I had in mind.
+That is the core of my classic Macintosh experience and the goal I had in mind.
 The hardware running System 7 is merely a conduit.

 That said, the iPad Pro is more portable, reliable and capable than my real Macintosh.
 That's 30 years of hardware progress for you.